 Financial aid at Arkansas State University-Newport consists of funds made available from federal, state and local sources.
 Scholarships, grants, loans, and veterans aid are all available to students who qualify.
-For up-to-date information, contact the Coordinator of Student Services.
+For up-to-date information, contact Student Services.
 Early contact and application is recommended.